zippeellii/Krogkollen/README.md

-Krogkollen
+﻿Krogkollen
 ==========

-An android application for orientate between pubs and taverns on Chalmers
+An Android application used to navigate between pubs and taverns on Chalmers University of Technology

 Installation
 ----------

-* Allow your device to install files from unknow sources.(Located in settings)
+* Allow your device to install files from unknown sources (located in settings).
-* Transfer the .apk file to your android device.
+* Transfer the .apk file to your Android device.
-* Open your device and go to wherever you put it.
+* Open your device and navigate to wherever you put it.
 * Click the .apk file and accept the terms of agreements.
 * Open and run the application.